rossilor95/peak-range-app/README.md

 Note that in the actual data files there are no comments.
 An example of data file can be found [here](src/test/resources/data/test.txt).

-The scientists want to write an application that can find the time interval with the maximum occurrence of anomalous events during a given day.
-We refer to this time interval as the *Peak Interval*.
+The scientists want to write an application that can find the time range with the maximum occurrence of anomalous events during a given day.
+We refer to this time range as the *Peak Range*.

-This is when the **Peak Interval Finder** comes into play!
+This is when **find-peak-range** comes into play!

 ## Algorithm Explanation

-Peak Interval Finder employs a straightforward algorithm to calculate the Peak Intervals of a given data file.
-The key concepts is the active/inactive state of an anomalous event in relationship with a time interval endpoint type.
+find-peak-range employs a straightforward algorithm to calculate the Peak Range(s) of a given data file.
+The key concepts is the active/inactive state of an anomalous event in relationship with a time range endpoint type.

-Let us suppose we have a list of time intervals.
-Let us label each interval endpoint as `S` (start) or `E` (end) and sort the interval endpoints in ascending order.
+Let us suppose we have a list of time ranges.
+Let us label each range endpoint as `S` (start) or `E` (end) and sort the range endpoints in ascending order.
 If we loop through the sorted endpoint list, we can state that:
 - When we encounter an S endpoint, a new anomalous event activates.
 Therefore, the active events count increases by 1.
 - After we encounter an E endpoint, an ongoing anomalous event deactivates.
 Therefore, the active events count decreases by 1.